 Where to Eat in Historic Occoquan Village

-I have to tell you about the fabulous Cock & Bowl Restaurant in Historic Occoquan Village.
-Only because if you don’t happen to walk down the little side street it is hiding on, and if you judge a book by its quiet outside decor, you may just walk by one of the most impressive little local restaurants you can find.
+I must tell you about the fabulous Bowl Restaurant in Historic Occoquan Village.
+Only because if you don’t happen to walk down the little side street it is hiding on, and if you judge a book by its quiet outside decor, you may walk by one of the most amazing little local restaurants you can find.

-We could not have picked a better spot for lunch on a cold and rainy day.
-This cosy little bistro, filled with people all there for the European bistro menu and the impressive selection of Belgian beer.
-We had a delicious pot of mussels to start which is one of their many specialities.
-They have eight different varieties of mussels to serving.
+We could not have picked a better spot for lunch on a cold and rainy day—a cozy pub with a European bistro menu and an impressive Belgian beer selection.
+We had a delicious pot of mussels to start, one of their many specialties.
+They have eight different varieties of mussels to serve.

-For my main dish, I chose the Croque Madam a delicious open-faced sandwich.
-Served on sourdough bread with melted Gruyère cheese and topped with a sunny side egg, a side of Belgian frites, I couldn’t have asked for a better rainy day meal.
+I chose the Croque Madam, a delicious open-faced sandwich for my main dish.
+Served on sourdough bread with melted Gruyère cheese and topped with a sunny side egg and a side of Belgian Frites, I couldn’t have asked for a better rainy day meal.

-If you happen to be visiting Northern Virginia or planning a trip to the region, and you loved small towns and laid back cosy shopping vibes, I know you will like a visit to the Historic Occoquan Village in Prince William & Manassas Region.
-For more travel ideas see our
+Suppose you happen to be visiting Northern Virginia or planning a trip to the region, and you love small towns and laid-back, cozy shopping vibes.
+In that case, I know you would like a visit to the Historic Occoquan Village in Prince William & Manassas Region.
+For more travel ideas, see our

 Prince William & Manassas Region Virginia

-There is so much to do in Prince William & Manassas region of Virginia especially for those seeking a break from urban centres.
+There is much to do in Prince William & Manassas region of Virginia, especially for those seeking a break from urban centres.
 They have some small towns like Historic Occoquan Village to see.
-Outdoor lovers will love their nature trails and water sports, and history buffs will enjoy all the cultural centres, museums and of course the Manassas National Battlefield Park.
+Outdoor lovers will love nature trails and water sports, and history buffs will enjoy all the cultural centres, museums and, of course, the Manassas National Battlefield Park.